Bitcreds/BCRS/README.md

 *Until block 375,000 all transaction fees get burned.

-Bitcreds uses peer-to-peer technology to operate securly with no central authority (decentralisation): managing transactions and issuing currency (BCRS) are carried out collectively by the Bitcreds network.
+Bitcreds uses peer-to-peer technology to operate securely with no central authority (decentralisation): managing transactions and issuing currency (BCRS) are carried out collectively by the Bitcreds network.
 Bitcreds is the name of open source software which enables the use of the currency BCRS.

 Bitcreds utilises Masternodes, Privatesend and InstantSend to provide anonymous and near instant transaction confirmations.